To become effective leaders, we must first conquer ourselves.

 Give us a break

-Like Baumeister, Tony Schwartz, CEO of The Energy Project, agrees that we need regularly to replenish our reserves of self regulation; for Schwartz, “Energy is the fuel for self-control”.
+Like Baumeister, Tony Schwartz, CEO of The Energy Project, agrees that we need regularly to replenish our reserves of self-regulation; for Schwartz, “Energy is the fuel for self-control”.
 Instead of seeing self-control in terms of grit, persevering under pressure or toughing it out, it’s a matter of better managing the self-regulation reservoir we have available to us.
-That means being aware of – and tackling - the things that diminish self-control, such as being overtired or feeling overwhelmed.
+That means being aware of – and tackling – the things that diminish self-control, such as being overtired or feeling overwhelmed.

 Low blood sugar or dehydration can have a negative effect, and alcohol and other substances certainly won’t help.
 Getting enough sleep, taking breaks at and from work, eating well and regular exercise will all boost energy.
 Meditation and relaxation techniques, or established rituals and routines, work well for some people too.
-A 2014 study coined the phrase “bedtime proscratination” for those all too familiar times when we know we should go to bed and sleep, but, ironically, feel too tired to leave the sofa.
+A 2014 study coined the phrase “bedtime procrastination” for those all-too-familiar times when we know we should go to bed and sleep, but, ironically, feel too tired to leave the sofa.
 Working flat out during the day and arriving home over-exhausted is not a great resilience- or energy-boosting strategy.

 Research also suggests that we need to master the art of “micro-breaks” during the day itself – and that those breaks needs to be the right type of breaks too.
 Total relaxation, switching off our brains and daydreaming or stretching, or social interaction help to create the buffers we need to keep going.
-Cognitive breaks, like checking social media, offer much less respite.
+Cognitive breaks, checking social media, offer much less respite.
 How long a break we take can be less important than what we do with that time.

 When and where we take a break also matters.
 Perhaps counter-intuitively, taking breaks earlier in the working day can have more effect.
 And we shouldn’t ignore the power of simply going outside.
-Even a five-minute walk on that patch of rough ground by the office can make a difference when it comes to recharging out batteries and our ability to exercise self-control.
+Even a five-minute walk on that patch of rough ground by the office can make a difference when it comes to recharging our batteries and our ability to exercise self-control.

 Imagine a scenario at work when things haven’t gone as well as they might.
 Perhaps our team has screwed up and we’ve lost an important client.
 Our knee-jerk reaction might be bawl out the people involved, slam doors or bang on tables.
 But is this likely to get the results we need, to get to the root of the problem or improve performance next time around?

 Pausing to reflect before acting in a situation like this doesn’t mean that we shouldn’t acknowledge or tackle less than optimal performance.
 Nor does it make us look weak.
 Good self-control will help us to bring the team back together, explore the reasons for the problem and plan for what happens next.
 Chances are it’ll lay the groundwork for the psychological safety that will improve the chances of success next time round.

 Register for insights and updates or implement one of our levy-funded leadership programmes by clicking on the buttons below.